MicrosoftDocs/windows-iotcore-docs/windows-iotcore/developer-tools/python.md

     copy "c:\test\GlobalSign Root CA.cer" X:\test
     ```

-13. On the device, import the certificate into the root store using [PowerShell](../connect-your-device/PowerShell.md).
+1. On the device, import the certificate into the root store using [PowerShell](../connect-your-device/PowerShell.md).

     ```cmd
     certmgr -add "c:\test\DigiCert High Assurance EV Root.cer" -s root -r localMachine -c certmgr -add "c:\test\GlobalSign Root CA.cer" -s root -r localMachine -c
     ```

-14. Try to install the `azure-iot-device` again
+1. Try to install the `azure-iot-device` again

     ``` cmd
     python -m pip install azure-iot-device --no-color
     ```

-15. In the output for the `pip install` there may be errors: `Download error for https://files.pythonhosted.org/`.
+1. In the output for the `pip install` there may be errors: `Download error for https://files.pythonhosted.org/`.
 If you don't see this, then skip to `Set up an IoT Hub and create a Device Identity`

-16. Navigate to `https://files.pythonhosted.org/` in your favorite browser.
+1. Navigate to `https://files.pythonhosted.org/` in your favorite browser.
 Inspect the web site's certificate and noticed that it issued by `GlobalSign`.

-17. Repeat the steps to export the `GlobalSign Root CA` certificate from your desktop machine and import it on the device.
+1. Repeat the steps to export the `GlobalSign Root CA` certificate from your desktop machine and import it on the device.

-18. Try to install the `azure-iot-device` again.
+1. Try to install the `azure-iot-device` again.

 ### Set up an IoT Hub and create a Device Identity

-19. Install the [Azure CLI](/cli/azure/install-azure-cli?preserve-view=true&view=azure-cli-latest) (or use the [Azure Cloud Shell](https://shell.azure.com/)) and use it to [create an Azure IoT Hub](/cli/azure/iot/hub?preserve-view=true&view=azure-cli-latest#az-iot-hub-create).
+1. Install the [Azure CLI](/cli/azure/install-azure-cli?preserve-view=true&view=azure-cli-latest) (or use the [Azure Cloud Shell](https://shell.azure.com/)) and use it to [create an Azure IoT Hub](/cli/azure/iot/hub?preserve-view=true&view=azure-cli-latest#az-iot-hub-create).

     ```powershell
     az iot hub create --resource-group <your resource group> --name <your IoT Hub name>
     ```

     * Note that this operation may take a few minutes.

-20. Add the IoT Extension to the Azure CLI, and then [register a device identity](/cli/azure/iot/hub/device-identity)
+1. Add the IoT Extension to the Azure CLI, and then [register a device identity](/cli/azure/iot/hub/device-identity)

     ```powershell
     az extension add --name azure-cli-iot-ext
     az iot hub device-identity create --hub-name <your IoT Hub name> --device-id <your device id>
     ```

-21. [Retrieve your Device Connection String](/cli/azure/iot/hub/device-identity) using the Azure CLI
+1. [Retrieve your Device Connection String](/cli/azure/iot/hub/device-identity) using the Azure CLI

     ```powershell
     az iot hub device-identity show-connection-string --device-id <your device id> --hub-name <your IoT Hub name>
     ```

     It should be in the format:

-    ```
+    ``` text
     HostName=<your IoT Hub name>.azure-devices.net;DeviceId=<your device id>;SharedAccessKey=<some value>
     ```

 ### Send a simple telemetry message

-22. [Begin monitoring for telemetry](/cli/azure/iot/hub) on your IoT Hub using the Azure CLI
+1. [Begin monitoring for telemetry](/cli/azure/iot/hub) on your IoT Hub using the Azure CLI

     ```powershell
     az iot hub monitor-events --hub-name <your IoT Hub name> --output table
     ```

-23. On your device, set the Device Connection String as an environment variable called `IOTHUB_DEVICE_CONNECTION_STRING`.
+1. On your device, set the Device Connection String as an environment variable called `IOTHUB_DEVICE_CONNECTION_STRING`.

     ```cmd
     REM NOTE: there are no quotes
     set IOTHUB_DEVICE_CONNECTION_STRING=<your connection string here>
     ```

-24. Copy simple_send_d2c_message.py and run it on the device.
+1. Copy simple_send_d2c_message.py and run it on the device.

     ```cmd
     cmd /c "if not exist c:\test md c:\test"